Image credits: Susanne Walström/imagebank.sweden.se

-Sweden is located in the north of Europe and part of the Scandinavian peninsula.
-It is the largest Nordic country in terms of area and with more than ten million citizens, the most populous of these countries.
+Sweden is part of the Scandinavian peninsula in the north of Europe.
+With ten million citizens, it is both the most populous Nordic country and the largest in terms of area.
 It borders Norway to the west and Finland to the northeast.
-In the east, Sweden is bounded by the Baltic Sea and the Gulf of Bothnia, in the southwest by the straits Kattegat and Skagerrak.
-Since 1995, it is a member of the European Union (EU), but not part of the Eurozone.
+In the east, Sweden is bounded by the Baltic Sea and the Gulf of Bothnia, in the southwest by the Kattegat and Skagerrak straits.
+While not part of the Eurozone, Sweden has been a member of the European Union (EU) since 1995.

-The Swedish Higher Education System differentiates between universities (universitet) and university colleges (högskola).
-Research activities are primarily focused on by the universities, which are awarding bachelor’s, master’s, and doctorate degrees.
-But the larger colleges are doing research as well, with the government having granted the right to some of them to award PhDs in select fields.
+The Swedish higher education system differentiates between universities (universitet) and university colleges (högskola).
+Most academic research is conducted at the universities, which award bachelor’s, master’s and doctoral (PhD) degrees.
+But the larger university colleges do research too, with some having the right to award doctoral degrees in select fields.

 With a high coverage of 43 Swedish higher education institutions, U-Multirank can provide evidence on the performance of the Swedish higher education system.
 For the five U-Multirank dimensions the graphic depicts the national average and shows how many of the Swedish institutions perform above the average (receiving an ‘A’ (very good) or ‘B’ (good) score), or below the average (receiving a ‘D’ (below average) or ‘E’ (weak) score).

 Among the five U-Multirank dimensions, the Swedish higher education institutions participating in U-Multirank perform strongest in “International Orientation”.